What Triggers my Model? Contrastive Explanations Inform Gender Choices by Translation Models: Results

-We can make a number of observations from Figure \ref{fig:approaches}, and find answers to RQ1 and RQ3: 1. all perspectives point to large overlaps with human annotations, 2. the lowest percentage of overlap occurs when we retrieve tokens above a fixed attribution score (of 0.06) threshold, 3. the highest percentage of overlap occurs when we retreive the top X words, whose cumulative score add up to 20\% of the total attribution score of a given sentence.
-Given that approach 4 yields largest overlaps, we further analyse the results of this approach.\footnote{Example results of the other approaches will be added to an Appendix for the camera-ready version.}
+We can make a number of observations from Table \ref{tab:approaches}, and find answers to RQ1 and RQ3: 1. all perspectives point to high overlaps with human annotations, 2. the lowest overlap occurs when we retrieve tokens above a fixed attribution score threshold (approach 3), 3. the highest overlap occurs for the top X\% of attribution scores relative to the sum of each individual sentence (approach 4), and 4. model-human overlap is highest when only a top few salient words are considered (e.g., top 5\%, top word, relative top 15\%).

-Figure \ref{fig:approach4} exemplifies the different model-human overlaps measured for approach 4.
-In this figure, the x-axis shows the thresholds tested for cumulative attribution scores relative to the sum of each individual sentence, ranging from top 5\% to top 50\%.
-The y-axis shows the percentage of source word overlap achieved between the MT model and human annotations.
-Among these thresholds tested, salient source words in the relative top 20\% achieve the highest overlap with human annotations of 83.33\%.
-In comparison, the lowest-measured overlap of 75.33\% is achieved for the relative top 50\%.
-The overlap mean is 80.06\%, with a standard deviation of 2.42\%.
-These results suggest that a higher model-human overlap is achieved when the combination of a top few select words are considered.
-The more source words we include in the analysis, the lower the model-human overlap.
+As the average across EN$\rightarrow$DE/ES scores yields the highest overall overlap of 0.851 for the relative top 15\% (approach 4), we focus our continued analysis on this approach.
+All micro-averaged precision scores of approach 4 for EN$\rightarrow$DE/ES are visualised in Figure \ref{fig:approach4}.
+A complete overview of all results of the different approaches (as well as macro precision scores) can be found in the Appendix, Figure \ref{fig_app:approach4} and Table \ref{tab_app:approaches}.